aerofur/titusstudiosmediagroup.github.io/README.md

 * Photoshoot room
 * Editing Den

-This will allow us to expland what content we can produce and have bigger area for larger projects
+This will allow us to expand what content we can produce and have bigger area for larger projects

 ![img_adobe_au2018_preview1](https://i.imgur.com/f7ErjcZ.png)